An Excerpt from Jim Conrad's

 For a couple of days it'd been unusually hot, humid and fairly calm, so that biting gnats called Chaquistas were making working outside a bit hard.
 But then a norte began blowing in, bringing intermittent showers, temperatures down in the upper 70s and a broody feeling out over the ocean.
 Maybe that's why on my walk that day I saw things not normally seen.
 A big flock of parakeets spun overhead; a Peregrine Falcon flew right over my head not 15 feet high, and; stingrays appeared in shallow water right next to the shoreline.
 You can see a 15-inch-wide one of those above.

 First of all, are stingrays "fish?"
 In the old days when textbooks spoke of "the Class Pisces," or "the taxonomical Class of Fishes," it was easier to say.
-However, nowadays gene sequencing has revealed that kinds of animals we think of as fishes are so scattered throughout the phylogenetic Tree of Life that, if we consider any one branch including all those taxa, that branch will include certain four- legged animals that definitely we don't think of as "fish."
+However, nowadays gene sequencing has revealed that kinds of animals we think of as fishes are so scattered throughout the phylogenetic Tree of Life that, if we consider the various branches including species we think of as fish, some of the taxa in any given branch very well may include four- legged animals that definitely we don't think of as "fish."
 In other words, the concept of "fish" isn't sound in a technical, taxonomical sense.

 However, using the term "fish" in a traditional way, we can say that ray-fish are indeed fish.
 They're "cartilaginous fish" (as opposed to bony fish), which groups them with sharks and skates.